-The first step to this recipe is chopping all the vegetables and grilling or roasting them!
+The first step to this great dish is chopping all the vegetables and grilling or roasting them.

 What is couscous?

-While it looks like rice, couscous is not a grain.
-In fact, it’s a pasta.
+While couscous looks like a grain, it’s actually a pasta.

-It’s made from a mix of wheat flour, semolina and water.
+It’s made from a mix of wheat flour, semolina flour and water.